Ezequiel92/GalaxyInspector/docs/src/api/convenience.md

 # Convenience functions

+These functions are simple premade recipes for specific plot types.

-These functions can be view as examples of how to use the more configurable (but much more complicated) pipeline functions, or as simple pre made recipes for specific plots.
+They also function as examples of how to use the more configurable, but much more complicated, pipeline functions.

 ---